No booking fees on the app

 Reading to Manchester Piccadilly train travel guide

-Travelling by train from Reading to Manchester Piccadilly is efficient and offers a scenic and comfortable experience.
-With frequent departures from Reading, you can reach Manchester Piccadilly in just 3h 8m, making it one of the fastest and most convenient ways to travel between these two places.
+Taking the train from Reading to Manchester Piccadilly is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from Reading, you can arrive at Manchester Piccadilly in just 3h 13m, making it a quick and convenient option for travelling between these two places.

 Planning and booking